The Metrics Of SEO

 Building your website to work well in all these aspects is a science that no one has achieved.
 It’s a long process of experiment, then watch and measure, then experiment some more.
 To kick start it, there are plenty of free tools on the web.
 Yet, some are, of course, better than others.

 Another option is to hire the SEO work done.
 Some companies hire a website specialist that does all things website for the company.
 Other people hire an SEO company.
 Before doing that, however, please read our post on The SEO Fallacy.
 Not every website developer understands enough about SEO to be effective, and not all SEO companies have the skills to produce valuable results.

 Finally, My Take On SEO Companies

 Why is that important?
 If you don’t measure what you want, then you won’t point at the right target.
 You’re not going to get the desired results.
-Your actions — experimentations — must be focused on the goal you want, not something else that’s easier to achieve and measure.
+Your actions — experimentations — must be focused on the goal you want, not something else that’s easier to achieve or easier to measure.

 Pay For SEO Performance

 When you hire a contractor to work on your house, you hire them for the result, not for how many trips they take to the lumber yard.
 Do the same with those that work on your SEO.
 Write the contract so you pay for performance, because in the end, you don’t really care how many cups of coffee it takes for them to accomplish the result.